Balajisivakumar92/Balajisivakumar92/README.md

 LinkedIn - https://www.linkedin.com/in/balaji-sivakumar-ba4ba2162/

 ### ⚡ Fun fact: ...
 Ctrl C, Ctrl V, and Ctrl-Z have saved more lives than batman.
 Yes, Batman, it is true.
 The amount of copied code is hundred times more than typing a code.
-The Ctrl-Z is better than a time machine.
+The Ctrl-Z is better than a time machine